 Children sometimes make "Colt" 'Osses and hold their own May Day parades.

 At Minehead in Somerset there are also two rival hobby horses, the Sailor's Horse and the Town Horse.
 They appear on May Eve (called "Show Night"), on May Day morning (when they salute the sunrise at a crossroads on the ouskirts of town), 2 May and 3 May (when a ceremony called "The Bootie" takes place in the evening at part of town called Cher).
 Each horse is made of a boat-shaped wooden frame, pointed and built up at each end, which is carried on the dancer's shoulders.
 As at Padstow, his face is hidden by a mask attached to a tall, pointed hat.
 The top surface of the horse is covered with ribbons and strips of fabric.
 A long fabric skirt, painted with rows of multicoloured roundels, hangs down to the ground all round.
 A long tail is attached to the back of the frame.
 Each horse is accompanied by a small group of musicians and attendants.
 The Town Horse is accompanied by "Gullivers", dressed similarly to the horse but without the large frame; as at Padstow, smaller, children's horses have sometimes been constructed.
 The horses' visits are (or were) believed to bring good luck.
 In the past there was also a similar hobby horse based at the nearby village of Dunster, which would sometimes visit Minehead.

-What's your Rocking Horse worth?
+What's your Radio Flyer Rocking Horse worth in 2021?
 Here are some recently sold items.

 |Blaze Interactive Spring Horse Ride On Sounds For Kids||07/2021||$201.99|

 |Wooden Ride On Wheeled Horse Radio Flyer Classic||07/2021||$49.99|